solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions.md

 This guide was tested with Istio 1.0.9, 1.1.17, 1.3.6, 1.4.3, and 1.5.1.

-### Gloo versions
+### Gloo Edge versions

-This guide was tested with Gloo v1.3.1 except where noted.
+This guide was tested with Gloo Edge v1.3.1 except where noted.

 ### Kubernetes versions